bciResearcher/CT-adaptTL/README.md

 When HGD is the source domain and GIST is the target domain, run

         PROCESS14_52.py

         process52.py

 ## Model pre-training
 When openBMI is the target domain, run

+        base14_54.py

 When GIST is the target domain, run

+        base14.py

 This process is likely to take some time.
-We have provided the pre-trained models used in paper in above [resources](https://github.com/yzmmmzjhu/CT-adaptTL#pre-trained-models).
+We have provided sample pre-trained models in above [resources](https://github.com/yzmmmzjhu/CT-adaptTL#pre-trained-models).

+## Subject-specfic
+When openBMI is the target domain, run

+        specific_54.py

+When GIST is the target domain, run

+        specific_52.py

+## Subject-independent
+When openBMI is the target domain, run

+        subject_independent14_54.py

+When GIST is the target domain, run

+        subject_independent14_52.py

 ## Adaptive fine-tuning
 To fine-tune the pre-trained model with openBMI dataset, run:

+        subject_adaptive14_54_sin.py

 To fine-tune the pre-trained model with GIST dataset, run:

+        subject_adaptive14_54_sin.py

 This process is likely to take some time.
 We have provided the fine-tuned models for each subject used in paper in above [resources](https://github.com/yzmmmzjhu/CT-adaptTL#fine-tuned-models) .

 ## Model explaining
 To explain the fine-tuned models with openBMI dateset, run:

+        shap_value_adjust_54.py

 To explain the fine-tuned models with GIST dateset, run:

+        shap_value_adjust_52.py

 # Results
 The classification results for our method and other competing methods are as follows:
 ## openBMI